amandaroj/RealEstateAnalysis/README.md

 **Objective**: Analyze the real estate dataset to identify key trends, price variations, and neighborhood preferences, ultimately aiding potential buyers and renters in making data-driven choices.

-## 2. Data Cleaning and Preperation
+## 2. Data Cleaning and Preparation

 **Data Source and Initial Exploration**